 After deselecting, these rests should now show in light-grey.
 If that isn't the case for you, make sure you have the menu option View→Show Invisible checked.

 Right-click (Mac: Ctrl-click) an empty part of the staff and open up the Staff properties.
 Uncheck the options that show the clef, time signature and barlines and additionally check the Invisble staff lines option:

 4. Add the equal sign

 The equal sign is added as Staff and system text to the in-between rest of the marking.
-In this case the font is "FreeSerif", size 18 and bold.
+In this case the font is "FreeSerif" or "Edwin" (as of MuseScore 3.6), size 18 and bold.